Yalkaurawing1/alx_capstone_project/README.md

+# alx_capstone_project:
-# alx_capstone_project
+# Quiz Game

+ ## Project overview;
  This  capstone project is also like my first portfolio project to showcase my skills

+# Features & Functionalies;

+ - click satrt button.
+ - read quiz guide.
+ - click continue.
+ - read the question.
+ - select the asnwer.
+ - final result.

+# Tecchnologies Used in this project;

+* HTML, CSS AND JAVASCRIPT.

+# Contact Me;

+* Phone: and WhatsApp: +2348033556739
+Email: yalkaurawing@yahoo.com